Harry-Sheng/DSA/readme.md

 - Modeling your application in terms of well-defined structures and algorithms is the most important single step towards a solution.

 ## Algorithm Analysis (ADM chapter 2)

+- The Big Oh notation and worst-case analysis are tools that greatly simplify our ability to compare the efficiency of algorithms.
+- Logarithms arise whenever things are repeatedly halved or doubled.